liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ## The attempt at overriding a CSS rule

 Let's try it.
-The principles of CSS tell me that if I want my `content` declaration to be implemented by the browser then it's rule needs to be the most specific rule on the element.
+The principles of specificity tell me that if I want my `content` declaration to be implemented by the browser then its selector (i.e. `.item::after`) must have the highest specificity.
 If I simply make a new rule that is more specific of course it will be used  ...right?

 ```css
 /* Menu.css */